-reating a serious illness may involve different therapies, such as surgery, radiation, chemotherapy, and drug treatments.
-It is common for some treatments to cause new symptoms or side effects afterwards.
+nce your loved one returns home after having treatments like surgery, radiation, or chemotherapy, symptoms or side effects of the treatments may occur.
 Some of these issues may be resolved by speaking on the phone with a nurse, and some may require follow up visits with the doctor.
 It is helpful to keep track of the treatments that were given and the symptoms or side effects that occurred in the treatment log.